Penglai-Enclave/Penglai-Enclave-sPMP/README.md

 ./run_openeuler.sh -k [openEuler version] -o [opensbi version]
 #when openEuler version less than 23,eg 2003
 ./run_openeuler.sh -k 2003 -o 1.2
-#when openEuler version is greater than or equal 23,eg 2303
-./run_openeuler.sh -k 2303 -o 1.2
 ```

 If everything is fine, you will enter a Linux terminal booted by Qemu with Penglai-installed.